 Home away from home

-Now in our new nursing home, we believe the fundamental nature of this place -- its meaning -- lies instinctively in the word "home."
+We believe the fundamental nature of this place -- its meaning -- lies instinctively in the word "home."
 It is where our residents live.
 Our staff, residents' family members and visitors all understand this.

 Our residents are free to decorate their rooms with personal objects and furniture.
 There is a modest fee for cable TV service.